dgatf/Pio-Pin-Capture-Timer-for-RP2040/README.md

 How to use it:

 - With SDK.
-Add *capture_edge.pio, capture_edge_pio.h and capture_edge_pio.c,* to your project.
+Add *capture_edge.pio, capture_edge.h and capture_edge.c,* to your project.
 Modify CMakeLists.txt.
 Add *pico_generate_pio_header* and the required libraries (pico_stdlib, hardware_irq, hardware_pio, hardware_clocks).
 See [CMakeLists.txt](sdk/CMakeLists.txt)
 - With Arduino.
-Add *capture_edge.pio.h* to your project
+Add *capture_edge.pio.h, capture_edge.h and capture_edge.c* to your project
-- Set the number of pins to capture with PIN_COUNT in *capture_edge.pio* or in *capture_edge.pio.h* if using Arduino.
+- Set the number of pins to capture with CAPTURE_EDGE_PIN_COUNT in *capture_edge.pio* or in *capture_edge.pio.h* if using Arduino.
 Capture pins starts at *pin_base*.
 All available pins can be captured.
 - Define the capture handlers which receives the counter value and the edge type (fall or rise).
-- If needed, change the state machine irq with IRQ_NUM.
+- If needed, change the state machine irq with CAPTURE_EDGE_IRQ_NUM.
 Valid values 0 to 3.
 Only change if conflicts with other state machines irqs.

 See [main.c](sdk/main.c) with code example to calculate *frecuency* and *duty*.
 Counter increments every 9 clock cycles.
 This value is defined in COUNTER_CYCLES.
 To obtain total clock divisor multiply:  COUNTER_CYCLES * *clk_div*.
 \